Enso21/Stories/docs/markdown/charlotte-quotes.md

 > in elementary school, I had 3 friends...

 > "mentally and emotionally i am running around the backrooms of the mario kart coconut mall racetrack"

+> "meesa charchardinks"

+> "It's ok, he's not a baby, he's a full grown chicken."